Why Engineering and Science Students

 Another strategy that depends on understanding grammar is learning different sentence openers to make effective connections between ideas.
 Still another is to achieve proper emphasis by moving important detail to the beginning or end of a sentence.
 Such strategies falter with students who do not know grammar, because such students often write only two or three sentence patterns that they have are confident using.
 Asking such students to begin the sentence with an infinitive phrase, participial phrase, or dependent clause goes beyond their understanding.

 The advice to address this challenge of students not knowing or remembering grammar is to teach the essence of grammar just as the students begin to study scientific writing.
 With this knowledge, not only are the students in a position to learn effective strategies for their own writing, but they are also in position to provide concrete comments on the writings of their colleagues.

-Michael Alley is an associate teaching professor in the College of Engineering at Pennsylvania State University.
-The author of The Craft of Scientific (Springer, 2018), he has taught writing courses and workshops to engineers and scientists at more than 100 universities, laboratories, agencies, and companies in sixteen countries spanning four continents.
+Michael Alley is a teaching professor in the College of Engineering at Pennsylvania State University.
+The author of The Craft of Scientific Writing (Springer, 2018), he has taught writing courses and workshops to engineers and scientists at more than 100 universities, laboratories, agencies, and companies in sixteen countries spanning four continents.
 The images shown arise from writing workshops that he has taught.